ArmandPhilippot/minimalist-social-links-widget/README.md

 Some logos are not officially available in SVG format (or they are well hidden) so there may be some differences.

-If you want to overwrite the sizes of the links on pubic view, remember tu specify a rule for `pointer: fine` media query.
-The sizes are not the same on touch screens and devices using a mouse.
+The size is not modifiable in the widget admin.
+But, you can change it in your theme by overriding the default `.mslwidget__logo` width and height.

+**Note:** The widget uses a media query `pointer: fine` to display a different size if it is a touch screen or a screen with a pointer device.

 ## License